adamgpeters/CCIP-Webhooks/README.md

   }
 }
 ```
-For a "Webhook URL", use the same forwarding address from ngrok.
-Now create your webhook.
+For a "Webhook URL", use the **same** forwarding address from ngrok.
+Now create your webhook!

-If you have not already, start your app with `npm start`, and start listening to Eth --> Arb CCIP events!
+If you have not already, start your app with `npm start`, and start listening to Eth --> Arb CCIP events 🚀

+## Notes
-This webhook follows the CCIPSendRequested event (`0xd0c3c799bf9e2639de44391e7f524d229b2b55f5b1ea94b2bf7da42f7243dddd`) for the Arbitrum onramp address (`0x69eCC4E2D8ea56E2d0a05bF57f4Fd6aEE7f2c284`).
-This webhook could be altered to follow multiple network onramps, for instance,
+This webhook follows the `CCIPSendRequested` event (`0xd0c3c799bf9e2639de44391e7f524d229b2b55f5b1ea94b2bf7da42f7243dddd`) for the Arbitrum onramp address (`0x69eCC4E2D8ea56E2d0a05bF57f4Fd6aEE7f2c284`).
+This webhook could be altered to follow multiple network onramps.
+For instance,
 ```
 addresses: ["0x69eCC4E2D8ea56E2d0a05bF57f4Fd6aEE7f2c284", "0xD8E8720709a3d9A18a9B281E6148E94149B2E252"]
 ```
 would follow Arb and Astar!
-See onramp addresses [here](https://docs.chain.link/ccip/directory/mainnet).
+See further onramp addresses [here](https://docs.chain.link/ccip/directory/mainnet).

 *Originally Forked from https://ngrok.com/docs/integrations/alchemy/webhooks/*